Let's Begin at the Start: An Introduction

 I mean, didn’t I already know all of it?
 Hadn’t I been born into it?

 The shiny white patent leather shoes and dresses saved for Sunday morning.

-The rhythm of Sunday morning / Sunday evening and the torture of leaving on my tights for nap time, because we were just going back to church.
+The rhythm of Sunday morning / Sunday evening and leaving on my tights for nap time, because we were just going back to church.

 The Sunday school flannel board with its sandaled characters and craft closets stocked with glue.

 The Bible drills and the pride of finding the minor prophets like Haggai and Malachi.

 The sixth grade rites of passage: confirmation and baptism and memorizing the Apostle’s Creed.

 The red choir robes and the black plastic folders and those cold, scrape-y metal chairs in the choir room.